Bug report #17185

 We should leave this open then.
 I will add a note to docs to document this.
 As said, fixing #17186 would makes this slightly less relevant.

-#23 Updated by Alessandro Pasotti almost 7 years ago
+#23 Updated by Alessandro Pasotti about 7 years ago

-#24 Updated by Alessandro Pasotti almost 7 years ago
+#24 Updated by Alessandro Pasotti about 7 years ago

 I canot reproduce the first step in master: importing the table from a shapefile creates the sequence (nextval correctly) also from DB manager

-#25 Updated by Alessandro Pasotti almost 7 years ago
+#25 Updated by Alessandro Pasotti about 7 years ago

 Split features work correctly with a shapefile-imported PG table on both 2.x and master.